Tejasjamnare/insurance-dashboard/README.md

 # insurance-dashboard
 This dashboard gives a clear view of insurance performance analysis with income classes, meetings, invoices, and opportunities.
 It highlights targets vs achievements, top opportunities, and executive-wise contributions in a simple visual way.

+## Project Overview
+> Data collection
+> Data cleaning
+> Initial Analysis using Pivot table & charts.

+## KPI List
+1-No of Invoice by Accnt Exec
+2-Yearly Meeting Count
+3.1Cross Sell--Target,Achive,new
+3.1New-Target,Achive,new
+3.1Renewal-Target, Achive,new
+4.Stage Funnel by Revenue
+5.No of meeting By Account Exe
+6-Top Open Opportunity